Vegan Peanut Butter Cup Cookies

 There’s something about peanut butter blossom cookies that remind me of my childhood.
 Jolly St. Nick would always get a plate of the Hershey Kiss topped peanut butter cookies that my brother and I got to help bake.
 There’s nothing like making a healthier version of a traditional cookie from years ago.

-Why These Vegan Peanut Butter Cup Cookies Work
+Spotlight on These Vegan Peanut Butter Cup Cookies

 Flax egg: An easy vegan swap for an egg.
 It works perfectly and is filled with protein and fiber.